 James was brought up in a small coastal town in Wales before going to study at Oxford School of Architecture, Oxford Brookes.
 He joined Loyn + Co Architects in 2008 after graduating with first-class honours in Interior Architecture.
 James was made a Director in 2018 and leads all new project enquiries together with PR for the practice alongside running and overseeing core projects.

 James has been project designer for some of the practice's most prestigious and demanding projects including the multi award winning Stormy Castle, which was named as Britain’s Best New Home in 2014 and Outhouse, nominated for the Stirling Prize in 2016.
-He has experience of a variety of residential schemes - many within sensitive sites and ‘Areas of Outstanding Natural Beauty’ - and has worked on Grade II Listed dwellings.
+He has experience on a variety of residential schemes - many within sensitive sites and ‘Areas of Outstanding Natural Beauty’ - and has worked on Grade II Listed dwellings.
 He has also successfully delivered commercial projects including a café and ice cream parlour in his hometown of Porthcawl.
 More recently James was the project designer for a dwelling built for the former Archbishop of Wales and his late wife.
 He has also been the project lead for challenging projects which have been granted consent under Paragraph 80 of NPPF, the so-called ‘Country House Clause’, which is the means of gaining approval for an exceptional one-off house on a site where refusal would normally be expected.

 James represented the practice on the BBC series ‘Building Dream Homes’ which followed the construction of Upside Down House and in 2017 appeared alongside Alan Titchmarsh in 'Love your Home and Garden' presenting the 'Home' aspects of the show.
 He has exhibited work in the UK and abroad and is a guest critic at University of Westminster and Oxford Brookes University as well as being a regular Studio Tutor at the Welsh School of Architecture, Cardiff University.

 A true people’s person, James’ passions are to create spaces that truly work, to get to know each and every client, their detailed brief and aspirations as well as to deliver rational, contextual and beautiful schemes from inside out.